Lexington District One's Partial Immersion Program

-The first group of Lexington One students, who began the program in kindergarten, advanced to high school in the fall of the 2015–2016 school year.
+The first group of Lexington One students, who began the program in kindergarten, will graduate from high school this year!
 At the middle-school level, the students take two courses in the target language: a language arts course and a project-based course that explores real-world problems and cultural practices.
 Languages offered in our partial immersion program include French, Spanish, Chinese, and German.

 - Gilbert Primary (Spanish, grades 5K-2)